Beraliv/beraliv.dev/packages/blog2/src/content/2023-12-21-story-of-unknown-low-tier-device-and-its-mse-issues-lvt-notes.md

 ---
 title: A story of an unknown low-tier device and its MSE issues / London Video Tech 2023 notes
-date: "2023-10-11"
+date: "2023-12-21"
-description: The goal of the talk is to highlight specifics of working with low-tier devices, to demonstrate its MSE issues and to show how to mitigate them.
+description: To highlight specifics of working with low-tier devices, to demonstrate its MSE issues and to show how to mitigate them.
 labels:
   - player
 keywords: